 Glasgow has a long and proud industrial history and whisky, along with tobacco and shipbuilding, has played a significant role in the story.
-At one time there were as many as 40 businesses; distillers, blenders and bottlers operating within the city boundaries.
-Sadly however, the distilleries have all but disappeared from the city landscape over the years with only the Strathclyde grain distillery remaining in production.
+At one time there were as many as 40 businesses; distillers, brokers, blenders and bottlers operating within the city boundaries.
+Sadly however, the distilleries have all but disappeared from the landscape over the years with only the Strathclyde grain distillery remaining in production throughout.

 The situation finally improved with the opening of the Glasgow Distillery in 2014 and now, the Clydeside will continue the industry’s revival on the very banks of the river that proved its lifeblood for so many years.
 The importance of the Clyde to Industrial Age Glasgow simply cannot be overstated with the rivers many shipyards and docks bringing employment and trade to the city in great numbers.
 During the industry peak of the 1900s, a fifth of the worlds ships were constructed in Glasgow but by the 1980’s, much of it had disappeared, leaving behind a city struggling for an identity and rife with poverty and unemployment.

-The whole project has been designed to perfection with newer sections of the construction in stark contrast to the stonework of the original Pumphouse, while the dark glass of the still-house, impressive even from the outside, beautifully mirrors the dark sheen of the Clyde as it flows sluggishly by.
+The whole project has been designed to perfection with newer sections in stark contrast to the stonework of the original Pumphouse, while the dark glass of the still-house, impressive even from the outside, beautifully mirrors the dark sheen of the Clyde as it flows sluggishly by.

 Inside the distillery proper, things are rather more functional, though the stunning still-room acts as a focal point for the whole affair, with expansive views of the river that encourage you to stare for a while and dream of the ships which must have swarmed here all those years ago.
 I found myself forced to subdue a ripple of excitement at the sight of new make flowing through the spirit safe – even five years ago, the very notion of a new distillery in the heart of my hometown would have seemed outlandish and totally unrealistic yet here we are, in 2017, with two Glasgow malts on the way and plans for a third already announced.

 Smell: Vanilla, Lemon & Honey with Aromatic Peat Smoke & Barbecue.